Skip to Content Facebook Feature Image

 Liam's return gave some hope to other families in similar circumstances.

-On Sunday, Luis Zuna held up photographs of his 10-year-old daughter, Elizabeth, whom he said had been detained, along with her mother, Rosa, while driving to school on Jan.
-6. He said they were both in custody at the same facility where Liam and his father were held.
+On Sunday, Luis Zuna held up photographs of his 10-year-old daughter, Elizabeth, whom he said had been detained, along with her mother, Rosa, while they were heading to the school bus stop on Jan.
+6. They've been held for nearly a month at the same facility where Liam and his father were held.

 Carolina Gutierrez, who works as a secretary at the school that Elizabeth attended, compared the situation to Liam's “but there were no pictures,” she said.